100 Yen (Dollar) Store in Japan — Affordable Souvenirs and Must-Buys

 In Tokyo, easy-to-find Seria stores include Shinjuku’s Marui and Ikebukuro’s Sunshine City.
 Those are just a fraction of the many, many locations of Seria in Tokyo.

-In Osaka, check out the branch in Tempozan or Umeda.
+In Osaka, check out the branches in Tempozan, Umeda, and Namba.

 DAISO